oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-sandbox.md

 - Obtained your own Oracle Cloud account

-## Task 1: View your reservation information
+## Task 1: View your LiveLabs Sandbox reservation information

 1. At the top of this page, click the **View Login Info** link.
 A **Reservation Information** panel is displayed.